- Users who don't have their display adapter up to date are prone to experience issues with changing the screen resolution.

 5. Update other drivers

-- Press the Windows key + I to open the Settings app, and click on Update & Security from the left panel followed by Advanced options on the right side.
+- Press the Windows key + I to open the Settings app, then navigate to Update & Security followed by Advanced options on the right side.

 - Now click on the Driver Updates option then select all the driver updates you are presented and lastly click on the Download & install button.

-Despite the fact that Windows is generally in charge of driver updates, if you are experiencing an issue, you can perform a manual search for updates.
+Despite the fact that Windows is responsible for most driver updates, if you have a problem, you can manually search for updates.

 6. Run the SFC scan

-- Press the Windows + S key to open the Search bar, then type cmd, and right-click on the most relevant result to run it as an administrator.
+- Press the Windows + S key to open the Search feature and look for Command Prompt by typing in cmd.
+Next, right-click on the top relevant result to run it as an administrator.

-After you’ve finished waiting for the process to finish, which could take some time, restart your computer.
-The SFC scan will find and fix any corrupted files in your system that cause issues with the screen scaling.
+After you’ve finished waiting for the procedure to finish, which may take some time, restart your computer.
+The SFC scan will find and fix any corrupted files that are causing screen scaling issues in your system.

 How can I get the 1920×1080 resolution on a 1366×768 display?